 - Best paper award, Faculty of Architecture, Building and Planning, University of Melbourne, 2008 ($3000)

 - Melbourne research scholarship, University of Melbourne, 2006-2008. ($24,000 PA)

 - Creative research industries CRC award for creative explorations, 2003. ($3000)

-- (Forthcoming, December 2018) Mewburn, I., Lehmann, S. Firth, K (2019) Your academic writing trouble and how to fix it, Open University Press, Maidenhead.
+- Mewburn, I., Lehmann, S. Firth, K (2019) How to fix your academic writing trouble, Open University Press, Maidenhead.

 - Mewburn, I (2017) How to be an academic, New South Press, Sydney

 - Lupton, D, Mewburn, I and Thomson, P (2017) The Digital Academic: critical perspectives on digital technologies in higher education, Routledge, London.

 - McMaster, C, Whitburn, B, Mewburn, I and Murphy, C (2017) Postgraduate study in Australia: surviving and succeeding, Peter Lang, Amsterdam.

 - Freund, K., Kizimchuk, S., Zapasnik, J., Esteves, K. and I.Mewburn (2017) A Labour of Love?
 A Critical Examination of the ‘Labour Icebergs’ of Massive Open Online Course in Lutpon, D., Thomson, P. and Mewburn, I. (eds) The Digital Academic: critical perspectives on digital technologies in higher education, Routledge, London.

 - Mewburn, I. & Thomson, P. (2017) Towards an academic self?
 Blogging during the doctorate, in Lutpon, D., Thomson, P. and Mewburn, I. (eds) The Digital Academic: critical perspectives on digital technologies in higher education, Routledge, London.